SamStudio8/samstudio8.github.io.off/_posts/2015-05-09-raiding-rapsearch-results.md

 # tl;dr
 * We have data.
 Already it raises more questions than answers.
-* MGKit's `filter-gff` annotation overlap discarder liberally discards annotations from a "weaker" database by default.
+* MGKit's `filter-gff` annotation overlap discarder has a superiority complex causing it to liberally discard annotations from a "weaker" database by default.
 * You never quite get what you need from a program's output.

 [^1]: This seems to be a fairly commonly used "cut-off" threshold when looking at hit quality.